s4xkskwptq-gif/ICU-Alarm-System_Phase-2_Paula-Wenzel/README.md

 # ICU-Alarm-System_Phase2_Paula-Wenzel
 Prototype demonstrating an ICU alarm pipeline with streaming, prioritization, and visualization.

-This repository contains a prototype built as part of **Portfolio Phase 2 – Data-Intensive Systems**.
-The project showcases the processing of **time-referenced streaming data** using a simulated ICU alarm use case.
+This repository contains a prototype built as part of Portfolio Phase 2 – Data-Intensive Systems.
+The project showcases the processing of time-referenced streaming data using a simulated ICU alarm use case.

 Synthetic ICU vital sign alarms (events) are generated, validated, enriched, and delivered in an event-driven microservice architecture.
 This is accomplished by using a prioritization algorithm.
 Apache Kafka serves as the central event stream, so the microservices can be decoupled.
 This ensures a scalable, real-time processing.
 Alarm states are then stored in PostgreSQL, with active and historical alarm states separated to